ybyzek/theniledev-examples/data-plane/pulumi/README.md

 }
 ```

 4. Create an organization in the workspace named "sac-norad".
-Note that `NILE_ORGANIZATION_ID` is not visible in the dashboard yet, but can be obtained from the URL when you select the new organization that you just created.
-For example, in the URL `https://nad.thenile.dev/clustify/organization/org_02qfJTCBve6bw0XlxC92CG`, the organization id is `org_02qfJTCBve6bw0XlxC92CG`.
 5. Create a "SkyNet" instance in the organization, with a value that matches
    the schema defined earlier: